RuleML/psoa-ruleml/transrun/1.3/local/README.txt

+PSOATransRun 1.3 README                                              2017-06-10

-OVERVIEW                                                             2017-06-10
+OVERVIEW
 PSOATransRun is an implementation of the Positional-Slotted, Object-Applicative RuleML (PSOA RuleML) language.
-The PSOATransRun 1.3 release includes a composition of a translator PSOA2Prolog, from PSOA RuleML to a subset of the logic programming language ISO Prolog, with the well-known efficient XSB Prolog engine.
+This PSOATransRun release includes a composition of a translator PSOA2Prolog, from PSOA RuleML to a subset of the logic programming language ISO Prolog, with the well-known efficient XSB Prolog engine.
 See http://psoa.ruleml.org for details of PSOA RuleML and PSOATransRun